Unusual Goings-On in the Triassic

 ABelov2014 (CC BY-SA 3.0)

-When we think of the age of dinosaurs, we usually think of three periods - Triassic, Jurassic and Cretaceous, spanning from about 250 million years ago to 66 million years ago when a giant asteroid put an end to their reign over Earth's terrestrial ecosystems.
+When we think of the Age of Dinosaurs, we usually think of three periods - Triassic, Jurassic and Cretaceous, spanning from about 250 million years ago to 66 million years ago when a giant asteroid put an to the dinosaurs' reign over Earth's terrestrial ecosystems.

 However, those more versed in palaeontology will know that this is an oversimplification.
 This is because during the Triassic, dinosaurs were definitely not the top dogs of the ancient ecosystem.
-At the time, the only large dinosaurs were plant-eating sauropodomorphs, who competed for vegetation with various other types of herbivorous reptile like the beaked rhynchosaurs and crocodile-like aetosaurs, along with the tusked dicynodonts, which were distant relatives of mammals.
+At the time, the only large dinosaurs were plant-eating , who competed for vegetation with various other types of herbivorous reptile like the beaked rhynchosaurs and armored aetosaurs.
 The predatory dinosaurs were in an even more unsecure position than the herbivores, as there was no ecosystem on Earth where they reigned supreme.
-The largest meat-eaters around were the rauisuchians, a collection of active, powerful carnivorous reptiles who ultimately gave rise to today's crocodiles.
-The largest rauisuchians, such as Saurosuchus and Fasolasuchus, could get eight metres long and weighed over a tonne, making them the largest non-dinosaur predators ever to walk the Earth.
-They kept predatory dinosaurs small and unimpressive until they were wiped out by climate change at the end of the Triassic, freeing up space for their distant dinosaurian cousins to take the seat of apex predator.
+The largest meat-eaters around were the rauisuchians, a collection of active, powerful carnivorous reptiles who ultimately gave rise to today's crocodiles1.
+The largest rauisuchians, such as Saurosuchus galilei and Fasolasuchus tenax, could get eight metres long and may have weighed over a tonne1, making them the largest non-dinosaur predators ever to walk the Earth.
+The story goes that they kept predatory dinosaurs small and unimpressive until they were wiped out by climate change at the end of the Triassic, freeing up space for their distant dinosaurian cousins to take the seat of apex predator2.

 The Newtonsaurus specimen.